 kipoi.metadata, which is essentially an in-memory representation of a bed file.

-metadata is essential for postprocessing algorihms as variant effect prediction.
+metadata is essential for postprocessing algorihms such as variant effect prediction.
 Please refer to their detailed description for their requirements.

 An example of the defintion of dataloader.yaml with

 output_schema: inputs: - name: seq shape: (1000,4) associated_metadata: my_ranges - name: inp2 shape: (10) ... metadata: my_ranges: type: GenomicRanges doc: Region from where inputs.seq was extracted

 One of the core elements of ensuring functionality of a dataloader is to define software dependencies correctly and strictly.
 Dependencies can be defined for conda and for pip using the